rvinjam/Python_project/README.md

 # Python_project

 ## Description
 Welcome to Python_project!
-This is this project contains the couple of scripts to validate and find the maturity of differnt tools and share the score/maturity of each tool.
+This  project contains the couple of scripts to validate and find the maturity of differnt tools and share the score/maturity of each tool.

 ## Task of each python script